orb-lang/espalier/doc/md/peg/mem.md

       end
    end

-   -- After that, all rules are either back, or awaiting returns.
+   --  Now all rules are either back, or awaiting returns.
-   -- We run the shuttle as many times as we can, delivering return -- values as they appear. for rule_name in shuttle:popAll() do
+   --  We run the shuttle as many times as we can, delivering --  return values as they appear. for rule_name in shuttle:popAll() do
       local needs = having[rule_name]
       local awaiting = await[rule_name]